-PICANet collects data on every child and young person referred or admitted to a Paediatric Intensive Care Unit (PICU) in the UK and the Republic of Ireland.
-The data are sent to us over a very secure web application by each PICU or specialist transport team on a regular basis.
-Data are collected for each individual for the whole period of their PICU stay and also about what happened to them if they had a critical care transport (this means that a specialist team of nurses and doctors travelled in an ambulance to pick them up and take them to a PICU).
+The data are sent to us over a very secure web application by each participating unit or specialist transport team on a regular basis.
+Data are collected for each individual for the whole period of their critical care unit stay.
+Data are also collected about what happened to them if they had a critical care transport (this means that a specialist team of nurses and doctors travelled in an ambulance to pick them up and take them to a PICU).